jeffy893/posterity/2024-10-21_Jefferson_In-a-Nutshell.md

   * In 11th grade: internship with a neurosurgeon in Boston, gaining humility and a deeper appreciation for life.

 * UC Davis & Kentucky
-    * Went to UC Davis for Sustainable Agriculture.
+    * Went to UC Davis for Sustainable Agriculture and Statistics.
-    * Visited Kentucky and spent time on his family's farm with his cousin James.
+    * Visited Kentucky and worked on his family's tobacco farm with his cousin James.
     * Learned about subsistence living, and experienced the challenges and rewards of rural life.
     * Faced fears and anxieties, but also found peace and inspiration in the countryside.
     * Wrote & Received love letters and contemplated his future while in Kentucky.